fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 # macOS setup

-In Fleet you can customize the first time macOS setup experience for your end users.
+In Fleet you can customize the first time macOS setup experience for your end users:

-You can require end users to authenticate with your identity provider (IdP) and agree to and end user license agreement (EULA) before they can use their new Mac.
+* Require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac

-You can customize the macOS Setup Assistant and choose to show or hide specific panes.
+* Customize the macOS Setup Assistant by choosing to show or hide specific panes

-Also, you can bootstrap new Macs with your configuration management tool of choice (ex.
-Munki, Chef, or Puppet).
+* Bootstrap new Macs with your configuration management tool of choice (ex.
+Munki, Chef, or Puppet)

 ## End user authentication